Jeleshkaaa/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_10.md

 ---

 ## 2. Extracted Parameters
-Based on the problem statement provided in **image_f17597.png**, the following values remain constant for all scenarios:
+Based on the problem statement provided, the following values remain constant for all scenarios:
 * **Current ($I$):** $10 \text{ A}$
 * **Length ($L$):** $2.0 \text{ m}$
 * **Magnetic Field ($B$):** $0.5 \text{ T}$